HaaLeo/swarmlib/README.md

 ## Description

-This repository implements several optimization algorithms:
+This repository implements several swarm optimization algorithms and visualizes their (intermediate) solutions.
+To run the algorithms one can either use the command line interface or the API.
+Currently, the following algorithms are implemented:
 * [Ant Colony Optimization](#ant-colony-optimization)
 * [Firefly Algorithm](#firefly-algorithm)
 * [Cuckoo Search](#cuckoo-search)